For Investors

 Read →What hiring a structural diagnostician looks like.
 From a two-week pre-investment assessment to six months of organisational redesign.

-Read →Your DD evaluates the market opportunity and the impact metrics.
-It doesn't evaluate whether the organization can structurally deliver on either.
+Read →Impact DD evaluates the market opportunity and the impact metrics.
+It doesn't evaluate whether the organisation can structurally deliver on either.
+The gap between stated mission and operational reality lives in the decision graph, not in the reporting framework.

 Market narrative and physical science disagree on where climate capital is needed.
 The data points to sectors where small capital has outsized impact.